CigarsSmoker/Clone/Logger.md

 Since no events is lost, one can now easily spot what add-ons are doing behind-the-scene.
 If an add-on constantly phone home while you surf the net, you will be able to see this easily.

-This also allow to easily relate events from different origins.
+This also allows to easily relate events from different origins.
 For example, when surfing GitHub, I can see behind-the-scene network requests being made while surfing GitHub.
 Though uMatrix/uBlock can't tell the behind-the-scene events are related to GitHub, a user can tell.

 This allows to see fully chains of redirects.
 The network requests for root document will just appear one after another in the logger.